Transforming Jetty Road Glenelg - FAQs

 - The City zone starts at the Brighton Road intersection and extends west to the Partridge / Gordon streets intersection.

-- The Transition zone runs west from the Partridge/ Gordon streets intersection and finishes at Nile Street.
+- The Transition zone runs west from the Partridge/ Gordon streets intersection and finishes at Sussex Street.

-- The Coast zone extends west of Nile Street along Jetty Road and Colley Terrace, finishing at Hope Street.
-It also includes the Moseley Street junction with Jetty Road, Colley Terrace, and the fringes of Moseley Square.
+- The Coast zone extends west of Sussex Street along Jetty Road and Colley Terrace, finishing at Hope Street.
+It also includes the Moseley Street junction with Jetty Road, Colley Terrace, and the southern side of Moseley Square.

 - When is construction due to take place in each zone?